 Oscillator – VCO

-The oscillator is what normally generates the sound.
-In Eurorack a sound generating oscillator is known as a VCO (voltage controlled oscillator).
-In the simplest terms, it’s a sine wave running at a frequency we can hear.
-In an analogue VCO we usually find sawtooth, triangle, square or pulse waves.
+In Eurorack, a sound-generating oscillator is known as a VCO (voltage controlled oscillator).
+In the simplest terms, it’s a sine wave running at a frequency humans can hear.
+In addition to the sine wave, VCO tech also tends to provide sawtooth, triangle, square or pulse waves.

 The pitch of the VCO is set by the tuning knob on the module.
-As Eurorack doesn’t conform to the constraints of a piano keyboard then this pitch could be anything.
-Pitch in Eurorack works on the basis that 1 volt will offset a pitch by one octave.
+Since Eurorack doesn’t conform to the constraints of a piano keyboard, this pitch could be anything.
+Pitch in Eurorack works on the basis that one volt will offset a pitch by one octave.

 Filter – VCF

 The sound from the VCO will be patched directly into the VCF for our basic synth voice.
-On some VCOs you can choose a mix of waveforms, on others each waveform has an individual output so we can choose which one we would like to use in our voice.
-Alternatively, you could patch them all out to a little mixer module and then come back with a mix to the filter – it’s all about versatility.
+On some VCOs, you can choose a mix of waveforms, while for others, each waveform has an individual output allowing users to choose the one they’d like to use in their voice.
+Alternatively, users could patch them all to a little mixer module and then come back with a mix to the filter.
+It’s all about versatility.

 Amplifier – VCA

 A VCA can also control the level of CV.
-If it was desired to modulate the filter cutoff of another module only a small amount, a VCA could be used to reduce the amount of CV being sent to the filter cutoff.
+If you want to modulate the filter cutoff of another module, a VCA could be used to reduce the amount of CV being sent to the filter cutoff.

 Envelope – ADSR